Ecommerce UX: A Comprehensive Guide (Updated 2024)

 However, many brands fall short of even basic consumers’ expectations related to website performance, usability, and customer support.
 Here’re some stats from Forrester, Salesforce, and other industry researchers:

-• 79% of customers are likely to turn to other stores in case of a on an eCommerce website;
+• 79% of customers are likely to turn to other stores in case of a bad user experience on an eCommerce website;

 • 79% encountered problems with navigation and search;